PromptForSegCXR: Prompt-Driven Multi-Organ and Multi-Disease Segmentation in Chest X-rays using a Multi-stage Fusion Mechanism: Results Discussion

-The baseline model, incorporating pointwise convolutions, achieved a Dice score of 66.94\% and an jaccard index of 51.79\%.
-The addition of depthwise convolutions improved feature extraction efficiency, leading to a Dice score of 78.69\%.
-Incorporating the squeeze-and-excitation attention module enhanced the network’s ability to focus on significant regions, increasing the Dice score to 79.32\%.
-Adding residual connections further facilitated gradient flow, resulting in a Dice score of 79.92\%.
-Finally, addressing class imbalance through random oversampling yielded the best performance, achieving a Dice score of 81.62\%, a Jaccard index of 70.38\%, and an accuracy of 97.03\%.
-These findings underscore the critical role of combining architectural advancements with effective data-balancing techniques to achieve robust segmentation performance.
+Ablation experiments were conducted to evaluate the individual and cumulative effects of the proposed architectural components and techniques.
+Starting from a baseline network with multi-stage fusion, we sequentially incorporated pointwise and depthwise convolutions, SE attention, residual connections, and random oversampling for class balance.
+The outcomes are shown in Table \ref{tab:ablution}.
+The baseline model achieved a Dice score of 66.94\% and a Jaccard index of 51.79\%.
+Adding depthwise convolutions improved feature extraction efficiency, raising the Dice score to 78.69\%.
+Incorporating SE attention further enhanced focus on salient regions, increasing the Dice to 79.32\%.
+CBAM and ECA mechanisms were also tested but performance dropped.
+Introducing residual connections facilitated gradient flow, achieving 79.92\%.
+Finally, applying random oversampling yielded the best performance— 81.62\% Dice, and 70.38\% Jaccard.
+Model's performance without the prompt extraction part was also tested and it significantly reduced the performance.
+These results confirm that the integration of advanced architectural modules with balanced data significantly strengthens segmentation performance.